Azure/azure-powershell/src/StackAdmin/Azs.InfrastructureInsights.Admin/Help/Get-AzsServiceHealth.md

 # Get-AzsServiceHealth

 ## SYNOPSIS
-Get the heath of a Service.
+Get the health of a Service.

 ## SYNTAX